mattmaniak/tales_of_soplicowo/docs/game/game_design_document.md

 1. ### <a id='map'></a>Map
    Contains some levels on the single map.
 It will be important storytelling and reputation system component too - some places will be unavailable, while other will be available according to the player choices.
 This will provide gameplay nonlinearity.
 Each level will be symbolic and will be uniqely different.

-2. ### <a id='levels-and-their-ids'></a>Levels and their IDs
+2. ### <a id='levels'></a>Levels
+   1. Chapel.
-   0. Soplicowo - starting point, hub world, maybe.
+   2. Soplicowo - starting point, hub world, maybe.
-   1. Horeszko's Castle.
+   3. Horeszko's Castle.
-   2. Forest.
+   4. Forest.
-   3. Jankiel's Inn.
+   5. Jankiel's Inn.
-   4. Another forest.
-   5. Horeszko's Castle.
-   6. Soplicowo.
+   6. Bear's Forest.
    7. Horeszko's Castle.
-   8. Dobrzyn.
+   8. Soplicowo.
-   9. Sopliciwo.
+   9. Count's Palace.
    10. Dobrzyn.
+   11. Sopliciwo.
+   12. Dobrzyn.
-   11. Soplicowo - ending point.
+   13. Soplicowo - ending point.

 ## <a id='gameplay'></a>Gameplay
 The player acts as a priest whose goals is to go through the quests which are strictly related with Polish noble-class and *Sir Thaddeus* events.
 The goal is to persuade them to reunion.
 It will be done via helping them during various tasks from the Mickiewicz's book and deep talks about the Commonwealth.
 Optionally, the player will have to find and repair chapels.